-We have 38 academic staff (including two University Teachers), 8 Research Fellows, 25 Research Associates/Assistants, and around 90 PhD students.
+We have 64 academic staff (53 research and teaching and 11 teaching, learning and scholarship), 3 Research Fellows, 35 Research Associates/Assistants, and more than 150 PhD students.
 Our research strategy is based on combining world-leading theoretical work with practical applications and much of our research has created high public impact, e.g. NHS Kidney Exchange Programme.

-The School’s research is driven by four research sections:
+The School’s research is driven by our Sections (see the list on the right).

 Our research groups have sustained their world-leading quality and productivity.
 In the ACM Digital Library, Glasgow is in the 95th percentile worldwide for citations and 100th percentile for downloads, producing per annum around 200 publications.
 Since 2008, over 48,000 citations (Google Scholar) have been made to the publications of our School's research staff.
 Our project portfolio includes around 127 externally funded projects since 2008: 28 of these projects were industrially funded; 41 were EPSRC projects; 11 were EC-funded projects.
 The School currently hosts externally funded research projects with an annual income of ~£3 million.